milose/laravel-foundation/readme.md

 # Laravel Foundation package
-Use this package to override Bootstrap templates for auth and pagination with Zurb Foundation (zf).
+Use this package to override Bootstrap templates for auth and pagination with Zurb Foundation.

 # DO NOT USE THIS YET